distintiva/eBlock/README.md

 ## Extensions
-eBlock has a new extension system but is backward compatble with existing mBlock extensions, tha you can download from:
+eBlock has a new extension system and is backward compatble with existing mBlock extensions, tha you can download from:

 [https://www.mblock.cc/extensions/](https://www.mblock.cc/extensions/)

+##### How to add extensions
+You can download and existing extension from the above link ad  unzip it under **eBlock/resources/extensions**  direcotry

 Now you can place synchronous calls inside a JavaScript extension functions.
 For example get a value from your device and make some calculations before submitin to Scratch